Embracing Change: Overcoming Cognitive Challenges in Ageing Women

 Key Points

-• Hormonal changes during menopause can affect cognitive function, but hormone that involves supplementing with oestrogen may help to improve memory performance and decrease the risk of dementia.
+• Hormonal changes during menopause can affect cognitive function, but hormone therapy that involves supplementing with oestrogen may help to improve memory performance and decrease the risk of dementia.

 • To maintain cognitive health, it is important to manage medication effectively, identify cognitive decline early, and enhance brain resilience through physical exercise, cognitive training, social interaction, and good nutrition.